 A person may seek a melanoma diagnosis upon noticing a lesion or abnormal area of skin on his or her body.
 A physician will typically begin by asking about the patient’s medical history and symptoms, but in order to make an accurate diagnosis, a biopsy is usually necessary.
 The Cutaneous Oncology Program at Moffitt Cancer Center offers the latest in diagnostic procedures, and once the initial biopsy is done, Moffitt’s experienced dermatopathologists will confirm the results.

 Sometimes a melanoma diagnosis requires further testing to help in identifying the extent, or stage, of the cancer.
 These tests may include:

 - Magnetic resonance imaging (MRI)

 - Fine needle aspiration biopsies of lymph nodes or other areas of suspected metastasis

 - Sentinel lymph node biopsy

 At Moffitt, our skin cancer program is made up of a wide range of specialists, covering all areas of expertise.
-Our multispecialty team works closely, reviewing cases together in a tumor board review.
-This unique process ensures that every patient receives an accurate and timely diagnosis, as well as a comprehensive melanoma treatment plan that is individualized for his or her specific case.
+Our multispecialty team works closely, reviewing cases together in a tumor board.
+This unique process ensures that patients who have a complicated diagnosis, receive a timely and comprehensive melanoma treatment plan that is individualized for his or her specific case.

 If you have already received a melanoma diagnosis, the skin cancer experts at Moffitt can review past labwork, biopsies and scans to offer a second opinion.
 Or, if you have not yet been diagnosed, you can visit Moffitt without a referral and speak with our oncologists specializing in skin cancer.
 Call us at 1-888-MOFFITT or complete our online new patient registration form.
 Moffitt also offers free screenings to the public through the Mole Patrol®, a mobile screening program that checks for melanoma as well as other forms of skin cancer.